deedeeon3s/WHSTechNotes/journal.md

 3. What challenges might exist?
 Digital Divide: Not everyone has access to a reliable internet connection, a smartphone, or a computer.Usability and Literacy: Some individuals, particularly the elderly, may face barriers related to tech literacy or the complexity of online systems.Privacy and Trust: Users may have concerns about their personal data and privacy when using third-party apps or websites to manage sensitive information.Information Overload/Accuracy: During a crisis, information can be chaotic, and ensuring that online resources are accurate and up-to-date across all localities can be difficult.
 4. If you were the designer
-5. Harvest Connect would be a simple, lightweight mobile app and companion website designed for maximum accessibility (low data usage, works offline where possible, available in multiple languages.
+Harvest Connect would be a simple, lightweight mobile app and companion website designed for maximum accessibility (low data usage, works offline where possible, available in multiple languages.
+# November 10, 2025
+During the holidays, technology has changed celebrations, enabling virtual connections but sometimes at the cost of in-person interactions.
+Developers should ensure holiday technology respects privacy and family time.
+These gadgets are often used in intimate settings, potentially misusing data or encouraging screen time.
+The quality of family time depends on mindful use of technology.Claim: Technology affects holidays by both improving and hindering connection.Evidence: Video calls allow distant relatives to be present.
+Focusing on online sharing can replace in-person interaction.Reasoning: Developers have a moral obligation to build gadgets with privacy and potential family distraction in mind.Reasoning: Unchecked tech use can lead to a "digital divide".
+The line between public sharing and private moments can become blurred.Reasoning: Developers should prioritize privacy and encourage mindful device use.
+This ensures technology serves as a tool for connection.
+# november 17, 2025
+im looking forward to thanksgiving break because no school and i get to leave.